DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 and `--credentials` to be set.
 The service's web URL is http://evwhs.digitalglobe.com/.

 * 'maps-api' is the DigitalGlobe's MapsAPI service hosted by MapBox.
 This service only requires the `--token` to be set.
-In addition, the user can specify the `--mapId` argument to set the image source map ID.
+In addition, the user can specify the `--map-id` argument to set the image source map ID.
 The service's web URL is http://mapsapi.digitalglobe.com/.

 * 'tile-json' is a format by MapBox for describing collections of tiles.
 This service requires both `--url` and accepts